ck3g/ck3g.github.io/_posts/2018-09-23-how-to-call-external-apis-from-alexa-skill.md

 ```

 We have an `async` handler function.
 Inside the function, we are fetching a list of the quotes.
-Then we get a random quote from the list and say it to a user.
+Then we get a random quote from the list and say it to the user.

-Our goal is to update the implementation of `fetchQuote()` function to fetch the data from some sort of API instead of providing us some hardcoded data.
+Our goal is to update the implementation of the `fetchQuote()` function to fetch data from some sort of API instead of providing us some hardcoded data.

 Let's do that.

 There are different ways to make an HTTP call in JavaScript.
-Some of them are described in [this article](https://www.twilio.com/blog/2017/08/http-requests-in-node-js.html) from Twilio blog.
+Some of them are described in [this article](https://www.twilio.com/blog/2017/08/http-requests-in-node-js.html) from the Twilio blog.

 For our example, I've picked a library called [axios](https://github.com/axios/axios).
-Mostly because it is based on [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+I've chosen this library primarily because it is based on [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

 First, we need to install it as a dependency.
-Be sure you are doing that from the directory which contains the source code of the lambda function itself.
+Be sure to install it from the directory which contains the source code of the lambda function itself.

 ```
 → cd lambda/custom